Polar-vision/PBA-V3/README.md

 - $\approx 0$ → **Ineffective**: The update direction is nearly orthogonal to the gradient, resulting in negligible progress.
 - $< 0$ → **Wrong direction**: The update direction has a positive dot product with the gradient, meaning it is aligned with the ascent direction and will increase the objective function value.

+From the plot, we observe a fundamental difference in optimization behavior:
+- **PBA** starts with a very high alignment value, indicating near-ideal descent steps that make maximum use of the gradient.
+After an initial dip, the efficacy quickly recovers and stabilizes at a high level.
+This shows that even as the problem becomes more non-linear, PBA’s steps remain consistently aligned with the descent direction, leading to efficient progress.
+- **SBA**’s gradient efficacy, by contrast, drops immediately to near zero and remains extremely low throughout the entire optimization.
+This means its update directions are nearly orthogonal to the gradient, resulting in very little effective descent progress and explaining its slow convergence, frequent retries, and unstable behavior.

+This curve provides a direct explanation for PBA’s superior performance: its updates are consistently effective, while SBA struggles to find meaningful descent directions due to its poor numerical conditioning.

 ---

 ## 2️⃣ Second-Order Metrics (Hessian / Schur Structure)